This is THE list of Christmas Gift Ideas for Kids.

 Bubble Gun: Enough said.
 This comes with 2 & I love that it has a larger “bubble reservoir” so you don’t have to refill it as much.
 Bubble guns are finicky & these have lasted great so far.

-If you want something different, check out this jumbo bubble gun.
-It can blow huge bubbles.
+If you want something different, check out this jumbo bubble gun that blows big bubbles with smaller bubbles inside.
 It doesn’t have a reservoir—it’s a dipping bubble gun.
 Great choice for older kids.

 Slingshot: This is a quality toy.
 It doesn’t look like a toy.
 It looks authentic & awesome.
 And works just as awesomely.
 Guaranteed hit.